Ürümqi Tianshan International Airport: Terminal 1 (closed)

 The original terminal opened in 1974.
 It was closed between 23 April 2011 and 30 August 2013 for renovation.
 On 1 April 2014, operations were resumed.
 After the transformation of the T1 terminal has six security channels, 19 check-in counters, with the peak hourly 700 times the business capacity.
-This terminal is mainly for regional aviation around Xinjiang province and low-cost aviation use, including Tianjin Airlines, Capital Aviation, Spring Airlines, Yunnan Xiangpeng Airlines, China United Airlines, Okay Airways, Ryanair and Western Airlines.
+This terminal is mainly for regional aviation around Xinjiang province and low-cost aviation use, including Tianjin Airlines, Capital Aviation, Spring Airlines, Yunnan Xiangpeng Airlines, China United Airlines, Okay Airways, and Western Airlines.

 Terminal 2 (closed)

 Construction on this terminal started in April 1994, was completed in December 2001 through the national acceptance, and on 12 May 2002, the terminal opened.
 On 10 July 2010, it closed for a renovation project, and resumed operations on 16 April 2011.
 It serves most domestic routes outside of Xinjiang province, except for China Southern, Xiamen and Chongqing Airlines flights.